Estimated reading time: 3 minutes

 I’ve been making panettone for many years now and it’s an exercise I thoroughly enjoy, both in its execution and of course the tasting.
 One of my favourite winter time indulgences is plenty of fresh homemade panettone, slathered in butter with a good cup of coffee on a cold, wet and windy day.
 Cold, wet and windy is de rigueur Christmas weather in the UK, so I get plenty of opportunities for that!
-I always make 2 panettones, one for eating and one for this recipe.
+I always make 2 panettoni, one for eating and one for this recipe.

 Ok, so you’ve decided to buy the panettone, not a problem, but what about the custard?
 If you’ve never tried making custard before, now would be a good time!
 It’s super easy, and fairly quick too.
 All you need: egg yolks, cream, milk, vanila, cornflour and some heating and stirring – that’s all!
-Click here for my custard recipe.
+Click here for the custard recipe.

 What defines our panettone bread and butter pudding is the use of leftover Christmas pudding, broken up and scattered between the panettone layers.
 If you don’t have any, just use raisins and/or sultanas like in a normal bread and butter pudding, or omit the extra fruit altogether as the panettone is full of fruit already.
-You’ll find my Christmas pudding recipe here.
+You’ll find our Christmas pudding recipe here.

 We like our panettone pudding to be extremely moist but crunchy on top.
 To that end, we use extra custard, especially as the pannetone soaks it up more than regular bread.
 Finish it all off with a layer of sugar, caramelised with a kitchen blowtorch or place it under a hot grill for about 2-3 minutes.

 I’ve had this pudding the next day, heated up and to me it still tasted divine but then, I love bread and butter pudding!
 My sister in law thinks so too – that’s it’s amazing the next day!

-- 500g panettone
+- 500 g panettone

-- about 250g Christmas pudding, if using shop bought, 2 mini ones will do
+- about 250 g Christmas pudding if using shop bought, 2 mini ones will do

 - 1 litre custard

-- 50g butter, or more if you LOVE it
+- 50 g butter or more if you LOVE it

-- 6 tbsp caster sugar (white or golden)
+- 6 Tbsp caster sugar white or golden

-- Pannetone aroma (optional but transforms the dish!)
+- Pannetone aroma optional but transforms the dish!